arduino/help-center-content/content/Software Support/PLC IDE/If-PLC-IDE-isnt-working-with-your-device.md

 Choose 'On-line / Set up communication' to configure it
 ```

-Resolve the issue by selecting **On-line > Set up communication** and checking the settings.
-See [Connect to the Device](https://docs.arduino.cc/software/plc-ide/tutorials/plc-ide-setup-license/#4-connect-to-the-device) for help.
+Follow these steps:

+1. Ensure the correct port is configured for the Modbus protocol:
+   1. Select **On-line > Set up communication**.
+   1. Click on **Properties** to open the Modbus configuration.
+   1. Under Communication, ensure the right **Port** is selected.
+   1. See the [If you can't find the serial port for your device](#if-you-cant-find-the-serial-port-for-your-device) section for help finding the right port.
+1. Close other applications that may be using the port of your PLC device, such as the Serial Monitor in Arduino IDE.
+1. Restart your computer.

 ### If PLC IDE becomes unresponsive when connecting to the device